Riyas97/Day-Ahead-Gas-Consumption-Prediction-Model/README.md

 description below) on smart gas meter readings was given and the task was to use the dataset to build a forecasting model to predict household gas consumption.
 Along the way, there were some interesting questions that had to be answered.

-This project is split into three parts and for more details on each respective part, go to the respective folder and view the jupiter file inside the folder.
+This project is split into three parts, namely `Q1_Code`, `Q2_Code` & `Q3_Code` and for more details on each respective part, go to the respective folder and view the jupiter file inside the folder.

 ## Details about the provided dataset